1kinlabs/ui-core/README.md

 # @1kinlabs/ui-core
 The core library for all front-end repos.
 This library contains all components, colors, hooks, and any other shared logic required by front-end repos.

-## Requirements
-Please use `Yarn 3` in order to use Storybook without any errors.

 ## Authenticating
 * In order to use a project using this package, you will need to authenticate with Github's NPM Registry.
 * [Follow these steps to set up authentication (follow the "For using Yarn 3" step)](https://1kin.atlassian.net/wiki/spaces/SD/pages/2686990/Github+NPM+Registry+Setup)